Advancing Precision Medicine

 Anne Quinn Young, Chief Marketing and Development Officer, introduces the MMRF CureCloud Registry:

-*Patients with MGUS and smoldering multiple myeloma are not eligible to participate in the patient registry at this time.
+*Patients with MGUS and smoldering multiple myeloma are not eligible to participate in the direct-to-patient registry at this time.

 At this time, patients living in Alaska or Hawaii will not be able to donate blood or their medical records.